Child Custody Attorneys in Gillette

 Compassionate Legal Guidance in Gillette & Newcastle, WY

 Determining child custody in a divorce is often fraught with emotion—parents feel protective of their children and understandably want what is best for them.
 When spouses are unable to come to an agreement, child custody battles can quickly become a major source of stress.
 At Berger & Brown, our Gillette child custody lawyers understand the sensitive nature of assigning custody.
 Our Of Counsel Attorney Dwight Hurich has helped the families in Gillette resolve their child custody issues for over 30 years.
-His comprehensive understanding of child custody laws, paperwork, proceedings, and judges allows us to provide effective legal services to all our clients.
+His comprehensive understanding of child custody laws, paperwork, grandparent visitation rights, proceedings, and judges allows us to provide effective legal services to all our clients.
 We have worked with many families to find personalized solutions that put the best interests of our clients and their children first.
 We know how important this matter is to you, which is why we offer compassionate guidance and objective legal counsel to help you navigate the process.

 Need help with child custody matters?
 Contact Rosie Maynard, our office manager, at (307) 222-5772 today to schedule a free, in-person consultation with our attorneys.